juliocanares/game-structure/README.md

-# Games base
+# About

-> Games base is a game structure to build javascript games using pixi.js as renderer.
+> this repo is a game structure that I use to build javascript games using pixi.js as renderer.

 ## Directory Structure